-- 1.3.1 The County of Simcoe maintains in force a Tree Cutting by-law which pertains to any wooded area in the County of .8 hectares (2 acres) or more in size. - Simcoe Mod 63 ded areas of .8 hectares (2 acres) or more, prior to any trees being cut down or removed, a Notice of Intent must be filed with Simcoe County to ensure compliance with the County's tree-cutting by-law. - 1.3.3 When consent applications are under review in wooded areas of less than .8 hectares (2 acres) and prior to any clearing for construction, the policies of this Plan with respect to conservation, hazard and natural heritage protection are to be considered. - Simcoe Mod 64 Dise landowners operating a managed forest under MFTIP, and having a management plan prepared by a registered professional forester, any cutting to be done will require that a Notice of Intent be filed with the County and a by-law exception be approved (where required), prior to cutting.
+6.7.1 The County of Simcoe maintains in force a Tree Cutting by-law which pertains to any wooded area in the County of .8 hectares (2 acres) or more in size.

+- 6.7.2 In wooded areas of .8 hectares (2 acres) or more, prior to any trees being cut down or removed, a Notice of Intent must be filed with Simcoe County to ensure compliance with the County's tree-cutting by-law. - 6.7.3 When consent applications are under review in wooded areas of less than .8 hectares (2 acres) and prior to any clearing for construction, the policies of this Plan with respect to conservation, hazard and natural heritage protection are to be considered.

+6.7.4 For those landowners operating a managed forest under MFTIP, and having a management plan prepared by a registered professional forester, any cutting to be done will require that a Notice of Intent be filed with the

+County and a by-law exception be approved (where required), prior to cutting.
 Such an operator, working under the MFTIP will be endeavouring to observe good and approved forest practices.

-Section 2 COMMUNITY IMPROVEMENT
+Section 7 COMMUNITY IMPROVEMENT

-2.1 Community Improvement Goals
+7.1 Community Improvement Goals

-2.1.1 Council in deciding to encourage and participate in community improvement, adopts the following goals:

-To safeguard the health, convenience and enjoyment of Township residents and visitors by improving social and recreational facilities and services:

-To improve the Township's physical environment by participating in and/or encouraging programs which improve municipally owned physical services and facilities and by encouraging private property owners to upgrade the condition of their land and buildings; and

-To protect and improve the economic well-being of the Township and its residents by encouraging and/or participating in programs that will promote new jobs, new capital investment in the Township and the surrounding area.
+- 7.1.1 Council in deciding to encourage and participate in community improvement, adopts the following goals: - To safeguard the health, convenience and enjoyment of Township residents and visitors by improving social and recreational facilities and services; - To improve the Township's physical environment by participating in and/or encouraging programs which improve municipally owned physical services and facilities and by encouraging private property owners to upgrade the condition of their land and buildings; and - To protect and improve the economic well-being of the Township and its residents by encouraging and/or participating in programs that will promote new jobs, new capital investment in the Township and the surrounding area.

-2.2 Community Improvement Objectives
+7.2 Community Improvement Objectives

-2.2.1 The Township will attempt to achieve the goals by meeting the following objectives, where feasible, by:

-Selecting areas for community improvement within the Township where improvements to private property will be encouraged at the same time as public improvement projects are undertaken;

-Upgrading the water supply system, street lighting, sidewalk and surface and storm drainage services in the hamlets and other residential areas in the Township;

-Providing assistance toward the improvement of existing community halls, recreation areas and parks, as well as establishing new social; and

-Encouraging the redevelopment, re-use, rehabilitation and upgrading wherever possible, of existing industrial and commercial areas located along the major highways in the Township.
+- 7.2.1 The Township will attempt to achieve the goals by meeting the following objectives, where feasible, by: - Selecting areas for community improvement within the Township where improvements to private property will be encouraged at the same time as public improvement projects are undertaken; - Upgrading the water supply system, street lighting, sidewalk and surface and storm drainage services in the hamlets and other residential areas in the Township; - Providing assistance toward the improvement of existing community halls, recreation areas and parks, as well as establishing new social; and - Encouraging the redevelopment, re-use, rehabilitation and upgrading wherever possible, of existing industrial and commercial areas located along the major highways in the Township.

-2.3 Criteria for the Selection of Community Improvement Areas roadways sidewalks storm drainage street lighting public utilities
+7.3 Criteria for the Selection of Community Improvement Areas

-- 2.3.1 Community Improvement Areas shall be selected on the basis of deficiencies related to the following criteria. - 2.3.1.1 The condition of buildings and property in selected Community Improvement Areas in relation to the Township's Property Maintenance Standards by-law. - 2.3.1.2 Condition and adequacy of municipal hard services such as:
+- 7.3.1 Community Improvement Areas shall be selected on the basis of deficiencies related to the following criteria.

+- 7.3.1.1 The condition of buildings and property in selected Community Improvement Areas in relation to the Township's Property Maintenance Standards by-law.

+- 7.3.1.2 Condition and adequacy of municipal hard services such as:

+- roadways

+- sidewalks

+- · storm drainage

+- street lighting

+- · public utilities

-2.3.1.3 Condition and adequacy of soft services such as:
+- 7.3.1.3 Condition and adequacy of soft services such as:

-recreational facilities
+- recreational facilities

-open space areas
+- open space areas

-community meeting facilities
+- community meeting facilities

-libraries, craft rooms, youth & seniors centres
+- libraries, craft rooms, youth & seniors centres

-2.4 Delineation of Community Improvement Areas
+7.4 Delineation of Community Improvement Areas

-2.4.1 The following areas have been delineated as Community Improvement Areas:
+- 7.4.1 The following areas have been delineated as Community Improvement Areas: - a.
 Hamlets: Colgan Lisle